A step by step Arch Linux installation guide

 Set local time

-To set the time on your PC, run this command:
+To set the time for the system, run this command:

 hwclock --systohc --utc